 Macro Lens & Depth of Field

-When you’re shooting at the minimum focus distance, depth of field is extremely small.
-For example, with a 100mm lens on full frame sensor, it’s just 0.36 at an aperture of f/2.8, so only areas that are within 0.18mm in front of or behind the focus point will be rendered sharply.
+When you’re shooting at the minimum focus distance, the depth of field is extremely small.
+For example, with a 100mm lens on a full-frame sensor, it’s just 0.36 at an aperture of f/2.8, so only areas that are within 0.18mm in front of or behind the focus point will be rendered sharply.
 The following table shows the values of DOF at different aperture opening.

 From the above chart, you can easily see that the DOF is very small at the minimum focusing distance and at a large aperture.
 If you want to have your subject to be sharp, you’ll have to stop the lens down to increase the depth of field.
 Even then you probably won’t get the entire subject sharp due to the very limited depth of field at very close shooting distances.

 Because focusing is so critical, you’re usually best off switching to manual focus, so you can focus on exactly the part of the object you want to be sharp.
 Fixing the camera in place and using Live View is helpful, as you can select a magnified view on the camera’s LCD for high-precision focusing.